-Management of the Company is currently being undertaken by the executive officers of the parent company.
-For this reason, the company has no existing employment contract with any executive officer nor is there any existing compensatory plan or arrangement, including payments to be received from the Company, with respect to an executive officer's employment with the Company and its subsidiaries or from a change-in-control of the Company or a change in the named executive officer's responsibilities following a change-in-control where the amount involved, if any, including all periodic payments or installments, which exceeds \$\mathbb{P}2,500,000.00
+Management of the Parent Company is currently being undertaken by the executive officers of Fil-Estate Management, Inc. (FEMI).
+For this reason, the Parent Company has no existing employment contract with any executive officer nor is there any existing compensatory plan or arrangement, including payments to be received from the Parent Company, with respect to an executive officer's employment with the Parent Company and its subsidiaries or from a change-in-control of the Parent Company or a change in the named executive officer's responsibilities following a change-in-control where the amount involved, if any, including all periodic payments or installments, which exceeds \$\frac{1}{2}.500.000.00

-The Company has no employee who is not an executive officer or who is expected to make a significant contribution to the business.
-The Company's business is not highly dependent on the services of any key personnel.
+The Parent Company has no employee who is not an executive officer or who is expected to make a significant contribution to the business.
+The Parent Company's business is not highly dependent on the services of any key personnel.